what to pack for estonia

 Can you see the Northern Lights in Estonia?

 Yes!
 It is possible to see the Northern Lights while in Estonia.
 Your best bet is to find a place outside of the city with as little light pollution as possible.
-It’s a magical experience that I definitely recommend.
-Nature in Estonia is beautiful so when you venture out to see the lights you’ll also be able to enjoy the beautiful Estonian wilderness.
+It's a magical experience that I definitely recommend.
+Nature in Estonia is beautiful, so when you venture out to see the lights, you'll also be able to enjoy the beautiful Estonian wilderness.